meltwater/mlabs-koa/docs/README.md

 ## Config

-The `configPath` must point to a path containing a set of [config] config files.
+The `configPath` must point to a path containing a set of [confit] config files.

 Since the config factory is returned before the server starts up, more files may be loaded and the configuration may be modified